mfbx9da4/treasure/README.md

 I would like to turn this in to a talk at some point and create a parallel to advent calendars.
 Here are [some slides](https://docs.google.com/presentation/d/e/2PACX-1vRBbkuDdhR95yGCsAGBmhvL_NXgW0LCnIzM9OO1b-P47Jl2WxpUbKC93f7dI47Hdr7J7Nxjp1ZMi1cF/pub?start=false&loop=false&delayms=3000).

-Built with ❤️ by David Alberto Adler.
-Source code on github.